QingqiShi/react-lit-store/README.md

 export default store;
 ```

-The mutations object is just a map between mutation names and
-update functions.
-Every mutation receives the previous state as the first
-argument, and the rest of the arguments are up to you.
-The update functions
-should return objects which will be merged with the state.
+> The _mutations object_ is just a map between mutation names and update functions.
+Every mutation receives the previous state as the first argument, and the rest of the arguments are up to you.
+The update functions should return objects which will be merged with the state.

-To use the store, you need to first wrap the app in the store provider:
+🎁 **Wrap providers.** To use the store, you need to first wrap the app with the store provider:

 ```tsx
 /* App.tsx */